Felipe González: Premiership (1982–1996)

 On 29 October 1989, he won the 1989 general election with 39.6% of the vote and 175 seats, his third successive mandate.
 However, he lost the outright majority he had held since 1982.

 On 6 June 1993, González won the 1993 general election with 38.8% of the vote and 159 deputies.
 His fourth victory was marred by the fact he was forced to form a pact with nationalist political parties from Catalonia and Basque country in order to form a new government.

 Towards the end of 1995, there was a debate about whether González should lead the PSOE in the forthcoming general elections.
 The People's Party intensified its campaign to associate his period in office with a poor economic situation (although unemployment had begun to decline and the economic reforms of the previous decade initiated a lasting period of economic growth) and with accusations of corruption and state terrorism scandals, including allegations of waging a dirty war against the terrorist group ETA by means of the GAL.
 There was speculation in the press about Javier Solana as a possible replacement, but Solana was appointed Secretary General of NATO in December 1995.

-In June 2020, the CIA declassified information confirming that Felipe González had authorised the creation of the GAL.
+In June 2020, the CIA declassified information confirming that González had authorised the creation of the GAL.

 Left with no other suitable candidate, the party was again led by González and in the 1996 general election held on 3 March 1996, they gained 37.4% of the vote and 141 deputies.
 They lost the election to the People's Party whose leader José María Aznar replaced González as prime minister (presidente in Spanish, not to be confused with the English use of the term) on 4 or 5 May 1996.

 The Gonzalez government left behind a deep impact on the Spanish real economy, such as the expansion of the networks of highways and airports and the creation of new infrastructures, including high-speed rail in Spain.
 Gonzalez-led cabinets were the first to implement a national, comprehensive infrastructure program that included not only public works but also theatres, museums, and secondary schools.
 In addition, a comprehensive welfare state was established, while improvements were made to social programmes such as pensions and unemployment benefits.
 A 40-hour workweek was introduced, while entitlement to paid holidays was extended to up to 30 days per year.
 Pension funds were also established, together with provisions for social tourism.
 In addition, the school-leaving age was raised from 14 to 16, while the number of educational grants was multiplied by eight.